Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Statistical setting

 \subsection{Individualized treatment rules}

-We are interested in constructing individualized treatment rules (ITR) which are decision rules that recommend treatment based on patients' characteristics.
-Those rules are modeled as maps $ $.
-Accordingly, for a given set of covariates $x \in \mathcal{X}$, $r(x)$ indicates whether or not the treatment should be given to a patient.
-An optimal rule $r^{opt}$ is obtained when the value $\mathcal{V}(r)$ among all $r \in \mathcal{R}$, with $\mathcal{R}$ being the class of all treatment rules, is maximised \cite{Zhang2012}:
+We are interested in constructing individualized treatment rules (ITR) which are decision rules that recommend treatment based on patients' characteristics.\\ Those rules are modeled as maps $ $ Accordingly, for a given set of covariates $x \in \mathcal{X}$, $r(x)$ indicates whether or not the treatment should be given to a patient.
+An optimal rule $r^{opt}$ is obtained when the value $\mathcal{V}(r)$ among all $r \in \mathcal{R}$, with $\mathcal{R}$ being the class of all treatment rules, is maximized \cite{Zhang2012}:

 where $\mathcal{V}(r) = E[Y(r)]$ with $Y(r) = Y^{1}r(x) + Y^{0}[1-r(x)]$ representing the outcome observed if the rule $r$ was followed.\\ Constructing an optimal treatment rule can be achieved in two different ways.
 The first approach involves calculating individual treatment effects (ITE).
-The ITE $\tau(x)$ represents the predicted benefit under one treatment minus the predicted benefit under the other treatment, given a set of patients’ characteristics:
+The ITE $\tau$ represents the predicted benefit under one treatment minus the predicted benefit under the other treatment, given a set of patients’ characteristics:

 An optimal rule is obtained by only giving the evaluated treatment to patients with a positive value of $\tau(x)$ i.e. $r^{opt}(x) = \mathbbm{1}_{\{\tau>0\}}(x)$.
-The second approach consists in directly developing an optimal rule, without estimating the ITEs, by minimizing a loss function of the value of the rule.
+In this approach, some methods estimate the ITE by estimating the response surfaces whereas others directly estimate the ITE via a contrast function.
+The second approach consists of directly developing an optimal rule, without estimating the ITEs, by minimizing a loss function of the value of the rule.
 The methods to develop ITRs considered in this project are described in section~\ref{sec:algos}.